winglang/docsite/blog/2024-05-25-bring-slack.md

 ![Invoke Function](assets/2024-05-25-bring-slack/invoke-function.png)

 And BAM!!
-You should now be seeing messages in your slack channel every time you invoke the function!
+You should now be seeing messages in your Slack channel every time you invoke the function!

 ![Slack Messages](assets/2024-05-25-bring-slack/slack-messages.png)